LukeBrandon/fluke/README.md

 # Fluke
-Fluke is a discord-like app written in Rust
+### Fluke is a discord-like app written in Rust

+.. and its backend, rocket, is way less finicky with nightly rust toolchain

+`rustup default nightly`

 ***